I Like It (Enrique Iglesias song): Background and composition

 The song was composed by Enrique Iglesias, Pitbull, Lionel Richie, and RedOne.
-Iglesias and Pitbull wrote their lyrics, RedOne produced the music, and Richie's 1983 classic "All Night Long (All Night)" is interpolated after the first and third choruses.
+Iglesias and Pitbull wrote their lyrics, RedOne produced the music, and Richie's 1983 song "All Night Long (All Night)" is interpolated after the first and third choruses.
 The song is written in the key of G major mixolydian, with the chord progression of G-F-Am-G (recorded in A ♭ major).
 It is set in common time with a tempo of 129 beats per minute.

 Pitbull's verse features a reference to the Tiger Woods and Jesse James scandals, joking that he was involved with both scandals.
 The official remix to the song was produced by JAYLIEN and features rapper T.I.

 The song was also the official song of Airtel Champions League 2010 cricket tournament held in South Africa.
 Iglesias performed "I Like It" along with "Be With You" in the opening ceremony of Airtel Champions League 2010.

 The song was also the official song of the Spain national football team leading up to the World Cup 2010, in part due to Iglesias being Spanish.